If you’ve experienced a groin strain, often referred to as a groin pull, then you know just how painful it can be.

 - Pain and soreness in your groin area

 - Pain and soreness in your inner thigh

 - Pain that occurs when you bring your legs together or when you raise your knee

 - Popping or snapping sensation during the injury

 Groin Strain or Hernia

 To diagnose a groin strain, your doctor will perform a physical exam.
 During the physical exam, they will consider your pain levels and assess your movement and strength in the injured area.

-In some case, your doctor will order additional tests like X-rays or an MRI to rule out any other potential problems.
+In some cases, your doctor will order additional tests like X-rays or an MRI to rule out any other potential problems.

 Groin Strain Treatment